Quality of Life in Cities survey

 Length of comparable time series

-Results of the survey 2022 are partially comparable with the results of survey 2017.
+Results from the 2025 and 2022 surveys are partially comparable with the 2017 survey results.

-Rīga results of the survey 2023 are comparable with the results of survey 2019.
+Results from the 2023 survey in Riga are comparable with the 2019 survey results.

 6. Coherence